Exploration Upper Stage: Development

+The Exploration Upper Stage was an integral part of the evolutionary phased implementation of the NASA Space Launch System (SLS).
+The EUS was conceived to increase performance beyond Block 1 capabilities, particularly for trans-lunar injection of larger payloads.

-The Block 1 configuration of the SLS, which first flew the Artemis I mission, has a core stage powered by four RS-25 engines, two Space Shuttle-derived five-segment solid rocket boosters, and an Interim Cryogenic Propulsion Stage (ICPS) upper stage.
+The SLS Block 1 configuration, which first flew on Artemis I in 2022, consisted of a core stage powered by four RS-25 engines, two five-segment solid rocket boosters, and the ICPS upper stage.

-NASA is developing the EUS to increase SLS performance for trans-lunar injection beyond Block 1 specifications.
-The improved upper stage was originally named the Dual Use Upper Stage (DUUS, pronounced "duce"), but was later renamed the Exploration Upper Stage (EUS) due to concerns that DUUS sounded like a profanity in Japanese.
+Originally named the Dual Use Upper Stage (DUUS pronounced "duce"), the stage was later renamed the Exploration Upper Stage (EUS) due to concerns that DUUS sounded like a profanity in Japanese.
+In 2014, NASA confirmed development of the SLS Block 1B configuration using the EUS, at that time targeting its debut in 2021 on what was later renamed to Artemis II.
+A 2014 Boeing presentation named the upper stage as the "Large Upper Stage (LUS)".

-In 2014, NASA announced it would proceed with development of the Block 1B configuration using the EUS, initially planning to use it on Exploration Mission 2, now referred to as Artemis II.
-In April 2016, NASA selected a design using four RL10-C3 engines for the EUS, and in October 2016 confirmed an order for 10 of the engines.
+In April 2016, NASA selected a configuration using four RL10-C3 engines, and later ordered 10 engines for the program.
 In 2018, NASA decided to optimize the EUS for lunar missions by using smaller tanks.
-By February 2020, delays in the development contract led NASA to plan on using the ICPS for the first three SLS launches.

-On 21 December 2020, Boeing announced that the EUS had completed a critical design review (CDR) with NASA, allowing hardware development to proceed.
+By February 2020, delays in the development contract led NASA to plan on using the phase 1 ICPS upper stage for the first three SLS launches, with the first flight of the EUS not planned until Artemis IV in 2028.
+The stage completed a critical design review in December 2020, clearing it for continued development.

 In March 2022, Boeing explored the use of a carbon composite liquid oxygen tank on the EUS, which could reduce mass by up to 30%.

-On 2 May 2025, the Trump administration released its fiscal year 2026 budget proposal, which called for terminating the SLS and Orion spacecraft programs after Artemis III.
+On May 2, 2025, the Trump administration released its fiscal year 2026 budget proposal, which called for terminating the SLS and Orion spacecraft programs after Artemis III.
 The proposal described the SLS program as "grossly expensive" and exceeding its budget, and allocated funding to transition to "more cost-effective commercial systems".
+However, Congress, through the One Big Beautiful Bill Act which Trump signed into law in July 2025, provided $4.1 billion in funding for the SLS units for Artemis IV and V, though it did direct NASA to investigate adopting commercial alternatives to EUS.

+On February 26, 2026, NASA announced the cancellation of the Exploration Upper Stage and the Block 1B and 2 upgrades, opting instead to continue flights using a "standardized" Block 1 configuration, likely using an existing upper stage like ULA's Centaur V. NASA reported that all of the agency's key contractors, including Boeing, were on board with the change, and senior leaders in Congress had been briefed on the proposed changes.
+In a NASA news release, Boeing appeared to offer at least some support for the revised plans.